elastio/assessment/README.md

 ## Summary
-Assessment script is used to collect some basic information from you AWS account, like count and size of EBS volumes and EC2 instances, EBS snapshots list with infrormation about encryption and age, etc. This information will be used then to generate a vulnerability report for your organization.
+Assessment script is used to collect some basic information from you AWS account, like count and size of EBS volumes and EC2 instances, EBS snapshots with infrormation about encryption and age, etc. This information will be used then to generate a vulnerability report for your organization.

 Running the script is easy and doesn't need a lot of effort.
 However, if you have a lot of accounts it might take some time.
 To make it easier there is a separate script that supports bulk account execution, please see "Multiple Account Usage" paragraph.
-If you have a few accounts, you can use `single-account/assessment-script.sh`, guide on how to run it is in the "Single Account Usage" paragraph.
+If you have a few accounts, you can use `single-account/assessment-script.sh`, guide on how to run it described in the "Single Account Usage" paragraph.

 ## Single Account Usage
-To run the script you need a Linux machine with configured AWS CLI.
+To run the script you need a Linux box with configured AWS CLI.
 To setup connection  between AWS CLI and your AWS account run `aws configure` command and provide `AWS Access Key ID` and `AWS Secret Access Key`.

 1. Copy the script to the instance or alternatively you can create new file (e.g. script.sh) and copy the content of the `single-account/assessment-script.sh` to newly created file.